ChaitraSaiK/SOAI_Session7_assignment/README.md

 Batch Normalization significantly improves the model's efficiency.
 However, the model continues to exhibit overfitting.

-3. Introducing Dropout for Regularization
+3. Introducing Dropout for Regularization: (3_Dropout.ipynb)

 Goal: Reduce overfitting by applying Dropout as a regularization technique.
 Results:
 Parameters: 7,348